 Just like paying ahead, lowering your biggest debts will have a huge impact on your credit utilization score.
 The faster you pay off these debts, the less you will have to pay in interest fees.

-Be Cautious When Opening Applying For New Credit
+Be Cautious When Applying for New Credit

 Part of having a perfect score is leveraging your borrowing and spending habits.
 One way to show that you have an active and balanced credit history is to take out new cards or loans.